-(a) for the Republic of Colombia, Law 155 of 1959, Law 1340 of 2009, and Decree 2153 of 1992 and its regulations, as well as any amendment made to the aforementioned legal instruments; and designated monopolist means an entity, including a consortium or government agency, that in any relevant market in the territory of a Party is designated as the sole supplier or purchaser of a good or service, but does not include an entity that has been granted an exclusive intellectual property right derived solely from such a grant.
+- (a) for the Republic of Colombia, Law 155 of 1959, Law 1340 of 2009, and Decree 2153 of 1992 and its regulations, as well as any amendment made to the aforementioned legal instruments; and - (b) for the Republic of Panama, Law No. 45 of October 31, 2007 and Executive Decree No. 8-A of January 22, 2009, as well as any amendment made to the aforementioned legal instruments; and designated monopolist means an entity, including a consortium or government agency, that in any relevant market in the territory of a Party is designated as the sole supplier or purchaser of a good or service, but does not include an entity that has been granted an exclusive intellectual property right derived solely from such a grant.